Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Numerical Evaluation

 \subsection{Trade-offs Between Buffer Overflow and Battery Discharge Probabilities}

-In Fig.~\ref{fig:tradeoff}, we numerically evaluate the trade-off between battery discharge and data loss given in Theorem~\ref{th:expexprate}.
+In Fig.~\ref{fig:tradeoff}, we evaluate the trade-off between {battery overflow and buffer underflow} given in Theorem~\ref{th:expexprate}.
 We use the data arrival and energy replenishment process used previously.
-Fig~\ref{fig:4subfig1} illustrates that in order to increase the decay exponent for the battery discharge probability, the energy management scheme has to decrease the exponent for the data loss probability.
-We choose three operating points on this curve and evaluate the battery discharge and data loss scaling for these points.
-As we go from operating point 1 to 3, the data loss probability decay exponent increases and the battery discharge probability decay exponent decreases.
-In Fig.~\ref{fig:4subfig2}, we observe that the quickest decay for the loss probability is for operating point 1.
-In Fig.~\ref{fig:4subfig3}, as expected, we see the opposite effect wherein the discharge probability decays fastest for the operating point 3.
+Fig~\ref{fig:4subfig1} illustrates that in order to increase the decay exponent for the {battery underflow probability}, the energy management scheme has to decrease the exponent for the {buffer overflow probability}.
+We choose three operating points on this curve and evaluate the {battery underflow and buffer overflow} scaling for these points.
+As we go from operating point 1 to 3, the {buffer underflow decay exponent increases and the battery underflow decay exponent decreases}.
+In Fig.~\ref{fig:4subfig2}, we observe that the quickest decay for the loss rate is for operating point 1.
+In Fig.~\ref{fig:4subfig3}, as expected, we see the opposite effect wherein the discharge rate decays fastest for the operating point 3.}